I remember my first year in college, my roommate used to joke: if you want to know “how to gain weight fast”, then you just have to go to college.

 While gaining lean muscle mass translates to faster, more efficient metabolism and higher calorie expenditure, losing muscle mass is linked to slowing metabolism as it’s short on active tissues that use energy to sustain themselves.

-In fact, muscles mass contributes to as much as 20 to 25% of your total resting metabolic rate.
+In fact, muscle mass contributes to as much as 20 to 25% of your total resting metabolic rate.

 And if you’re dieting while doing cardio exercises, this could even make the matter worse.
 Without intending, you are steering your body to the starvation mode or adaptive thermogenesis.